Lithocarpus ewyckii

 Lithocarpus ewyckii is a tree in the beech family Fagaceae.

+The species was first described as Quercus ewyckii by Pieter Willem Korthals in 1842.
 It is named for D.J. van Ewijck van Oostbroek en De Built of the Dutch Colonial Service.
+In 1929 Alfred Rehder placed the species in genus Lithocarpus as L. ewyckii.

 Description

 Lithocarpus ewyckii grows as a tree up to 50 m tall with a trunk diameter of up to 90 cm.
 The smooth or scaly bark is greyish brown to reddish brown.
 Its coriaceous leaves are yellowish tomentose and measure up to 15 cm long.
 The brownish acorns are ovoid to conical and measure up to 2.5 cm across.

 Distribution and habitat

 Lithocarpus ewyckii grows naturally in Peninsular Malaysia, Singapore, Sumatra and Borneo.
-Its habitat is mixed dipterocarp (including kerangas) forests from 200 m to 2000 m elevation.
+Its habitat is lowland mixed dipterocarp rain forest (including kerangas) and montane rain forest from 200 m to 2000 m elevation.